No-Regret Learning and Equilibrium Computation in Quantum Games: Discussion and Future Work

 \section{Discussion and Future Work}

 In this work we provide a general class of quantum games that fits with and subsumes prior formulations.
 We explore equilibrium notions in this class of games, inspired by classical solution concepts and $\mathbf{\Phi}$-regret and show an interesting analogy between deviation maps in the classical and quantum settings.
 We introduce quantum coarse correlated equilibria and show that for general quantum games, the set of separable \ref{QPhiE}s is actually the set of limits points of the time-averaged distribution of joint play when players use no-$\mathbf{\Phi}$-regret algorithms.
 Moreover, in the two-player and polymatrix zero-sum cases, no-regret algorithms result in convergence to quantum Nash equilibria.
-Overall, this indicates a rich connection between the worlds of online optimization, learning in games, and quantum information theory.
+Overall, this indicates a rich connection between the worlds of online optimization, classical learning in games, and quantum information theory.

-An interesting future direction of our work is to study general $\mathbf{\Phi}$-equilibria in other classes of quantum games, and the capability of no-regret learning to arrive at these equilibria.
+An interesting future direction of our work is to study general $\mathbf{\Phi}$-equilibria in other classes of quantum games, and the capability of modifications to the standard no-regret learning paradigm that can arrive at these equilibria.
 Specifically, designing implementable algorithms that converge to quantum correlated equilibria remains an important task, given that similar approaches have been successful in the classical regime.
-Finally, as the quantum game formulation allows for entangled equilibria not reachable via the standard paradigm of learning in games (see Appendix \ref{sec:maxent} for constructions of such equilibria), investigating these entangled equilibria and how they can be computed or learnt by distributed agents is another direction that we intend to study.
+Additionally, the quantum game formulation allows for entangled equilibria not reachable via the standard paradigm of learning in games, examples of which were constructed in Appendix \ref{sec:maxent}.
+Investigating these entangled equilibria and how they can be computed or learnt by distributed agents is a tantalizing direction for future work.
+In the setting of classical games, several approaches have utilized coupled or correlated mechanisms to converge to different (and often better) equilibria than their uncoupled counterparts \cite{balcan2013circumventing,zhang2023steering}.
+Thus, studying a variant of no-regret learning which utilizes a mediator or correlating mechanism seems to be a reasonable initial approach to learning entangled equilibria in our formulation of quantum games.